dataprofessor/streamlit-for-datascience/lesson-4.md

 ```

 This produces a tuple telling us the number of rows and columns are presented in the DataFrame:

 (1144, 5)

+### Summary information of a DataFrame

+We can quickly obtain information (*e.g.* dtype, columns, non-null values and memory usage) about a DataFrame by using the `info` method.